JDLabOrg/IUManual-EN/002_03_basic_mid_toolbar.rst

 Page Capture
 -------

-Captures the current page and adds custom thumnail in **Prototype Mode**.
+Captures the current page and adds custom thumbnail in **Prototype Mode**.

 ----------